Staff and Departmental Structure

 At that time (and indeed later) the department was fortunate to have a series of particularly dedicated and efficient administrative staff, then termed secretaries but later executive officers (EOs) to reflect their range of responsibilities.
 Its last EO while in House 6 (see section on Location) was Carol O'Sullivan, who took part in the move to the Arts Building, and she was succeeded by Gillian McGarry (1979–81).
 Orla Sheehan was then the Political Science EO for four years (1981–85) and she went on to hold a range of senior administrative positions within Trinity at both School and Faculty level and in the Office of the Vice-Provost prior to her retirement in July 2018.
 The longest serving EO was Miriam Nestor (1985–2000), who was not only a great support for staff and a helpful and welcoming presence for undergraduates but also provided a particularly sympathetic ear for PhD students in the early and very demanding days of the department's integrated PhD programme after its introduction in 1995.

-Not until the appointment of Ken Benoit as a Lecturer in 1998 did academic staff numbers rise beyond their 1973 level.
+Not until the appointment of Ken Benoit as a Lecturer in 1998 did the number of permanent academic staff rise beyond the 1973 level.
 (Prof Benoit remained in the department as a full-time member until December 2010, when he moved to the LSE Methodology Institute, and he continued as a member of staff on a part-time basis until the end of 2018.)
 The arrival of Raj Chari as a Lecturer in 1999 marked a further expansion, but the next permanent appointment, that of Gail McElroy as a Lecturer in 2005, was in effect a replacement for Michael Laver following his departure for New York.